jennie-jd/cs-resources/activity_logging.md

 Future **To Do** items are marked in bold to remind myself.

+_**May 15, 2024**_
+Learned that Python is the most popular language for NLP, and different organizations have developed NLP packages like nltk, spaCy, stanza, and Transformers etc.

 _**May 13, 2024**_
 Gradient descent is used in a wide range of real life applications